What Is Last Mile Delivery

 The success of last-mile delivery directly impacts customer satisfaction.
 A positive delivery experience improves customer satisfaction and loyalty, including timely deliveries, reliable updates, and seamless interactions with delivery personnel.

-Various technologies are employed in last-mile delivery processes, including last-mile delivery software for route optimization, proof-of-delivery systems for tracking and verification, and delivery fleet management tools to streamline operations and enhance efficiency.
+Various technologies are employed in the last-mile delivery processes.
+These include last-mile delivery software for route optimisation, proof-of-delivery systems for tracking and verification, and delivery fleet management tools to streamline operations and enhance efficiency.

 The costs associated with last-mile delivery include expenses related to delivery fleet maintenance, fuel costs, driver salaries, delivery software investments, and addressing any last-minute issues, all of which contribute to the overall delivery cost.